-In Italy there are three levels of courts: first-instance courts (justices of the peace and tribunals); second-instance courts (courts of appeal for judgments rendered by tribunals and tribunals for judgments rendered by justices of the peace); and the Court of Cassation (Supreme Court).
+In Italy, there are three levels of courts: first-instance courts (justices of the peace and tribunals); second-instance courts (courts of appeal for judgments rendered by tribunals and tribunals for judgments rendered by justices of the peace); and the Court of Cassation (Supreme Court).

-The justice of the peace has jurisdiction over legal actions up to the value of $\[mathbb{C}\]$ 5,000 and over proceedings related to damages caused by trafficking vessels or vehicles up to the value of $\[mathbb{C}\]$ 20,000.
-In accordance with a quite recent reform, starting from 31 October 2025, both of these thresholds will be raised respectively to $\[mathbb{C}\]$ 30,000 and $\[mathbb{C}\]$ 50,000.
+The justice of the peace has jurisdiction over legal actions up to the value of $\leq 10,000$ and over proceedings related to damages caused by trafficking vessels or vehicles up to the value of $\leq 25,000$.
+In accordance with another recent reform, starting from 31 October 2025, both of these thresholds will be raised respectively to $\leq 30,000$ and $\leq 50,000$.
 In addition to this, the justice of the peace also has jurisdiction over some specific subject matters.
-Cases filed with the justice of the peace in which the amount claimed is less than $\[mathbb{C}\]$ 1,100 may be decided 'according to principles of equity'.
+Cases filed with the justice of the peace in which the amount claimed is less than $\leq 1,100$ may be decided 'according to principles of equity'.
 In these cases, the justice of the peace may depart from the rules of law provided that the principles of the legal system are respected.
-Starting from 31 October 2025 the relevant threshold will be raised as well, to $\[mathbb{C}\]$ 2,500.
+Starting from 31 October 2025, the relevant threshold will also be raised to $\leq 2,500$.

-Tribunals have first-instance jurisdiction over all cases not expressly allocated to other courts, including class actions, and second-instance jurisdiction over decisions issued by the justices of the peace.
+Tribunals have first-instance jurisdiction over all cases not expressly allocated to other courts, including class actions and second-instance jurisdiction over decisions issued by the justices of the peace.